 Too many push notifications distract and annoy users causing drop-off.
 Not only do these results have negative growth and value impacts, but they indicate that we are not living up to Howl's mission.
 These metrics served as benchmarks for any ongoing effort to improve them.

-We needed to understand the problem in a deeper way, and so we looked at our competitors for any overlap.
+We needed to understand the problem in a deeper way, and so I looked at our competitors for any overlap.
 Use cases helped us to see how their solutions worked, or didn't, for their users.
 At a minimum, it helped us to glean insights into how other products in the market served prospective users.

 It was important to understand the technical and time constraints early.
 For group posts, the membership would be informed.
 For public posts, the notification would be hardcoded on the backend.
 We would check if the post is urgent or not.
 If it was based on whether the specific user wanted to see a notification, then it would take longer to implement and require backend work, which already had a full plate.

-We plotted the two ideas on an impact effort matrix.
+I plotted the two ideas on an impact effort matrix.
 Creating a new category of post empowered users to judge their own posts based on their content and context.
 Its implementation was also quicker, which enabled the team to address feature improvements that were discovered during the framing, testing, and design phases.

 The 'on'/'off' feel and recognizability of a switch made it immediately appealing as a way to address this design challenge.
 The switch had to be easily accessible and immediately easy to understand.
 We assumed that the user in need of this feature was in a hurry to post.
-Therefore, the added value of augmenting the post needed to be worth any extra time required to make it 'urgent'.
+Therefore, the added value of augmenting the post needed to be worth any extra time required to make it "urgent".
 Prompting the user made the switch actionable.
 By posing a question, the functionality meets the user where they're at on a human level.
 The question also invites them to learn more if they are dazed or need more context, which we discovered during testing was appreciated.